Council and Committee Guidelines, Charges and Descriptions

 Charge:

-• Appoint members to the standing committees upon written application from members, or by selection based upon special qualifications.
+• Appoint members to the committees upon application from members, or by selection based upon special qualifications.

-• Review, on annual basis the composition, performance, and direction of all committees and recommend the creation or dissolution of standing committees to the Board of Directors.
+• Review, on an annual basis the composition, performance and direction of all committees and recommend the creation or dissolution of standing committees to the Board of Directors.

 Composition:

-• The Chair, who shall be the First Vice President
+• The chair, who shall be the first vice president of the Association

 Term of Office: One year